AliAljumaan/Ross_Installation/README.md

 # Ross_Instalation
 ## Instal linux
 It is necessary to provide the required environment for the installation of Ross, which is Linux.
-With Linux, you have two options: either you download it into your computer or you use a virtual machine.
+With Linux, you have two options: either you  Fully download it into your computer or by use a virtual machine.
 In this case, a virtual box will be used.
 Below are the steps for downloading Linux using Virtual Box.

 * visit The following website.
 ```